SunOner/sunone_aimbot_docs/config/config_cpp.md

 - ignore_third_person `bool`: `true` - the AI model will ignore the third-person player, `false` - the third-person player will not be ignored, and the aimbot will target them.
 - shooting_range_targets `bool`: Turn on target guidance at the shooting range.
+- auto_aim `bool`: The aimbot will automatically target the enemy without pressing any buttons.

 ### Mouse move
 - dpi `int`: DPI of the software mouse.
 The higher the DPI, the faster it will move.